gregobad/craigslist-replication-code-and-data/README.md

-`Classified_Prices` | Digitized data from SRDS on classified rates at the newspaper-year level `Comscore' | Aggregated website visits recorded by Comscore (raw data not included) `craigslist_expansion` | Data on opening dates of local Craigslist sites `E&P` | Digitized data from the Editor and Publisher yearbooks `GfK-MRI` | Fitted models and predicted values of interest in news and classified sections given reader demographics, estimated in the GfK-MRI data (raw data not included)
+`Classified_Prices` | Digitized data from SRDS on classified rates at the newspaper-year level `Comscore' | Aggregated website visits recorded by Comscore (raw data not included) `craigslist_expansion` | Data on opening dates of local Craigslist sites `controls' | Data on county-level socio-economic characteristics from the US census and BLS `E&P` | Digitized data from the Editor and Publisher yearbooks `GfK-MRI` | Fitted models and predicted values of interest in news and classified sections given reader demographics, estimated in the GfK-MRI data (raw data not included)
 `ISPs' | Data from the FCC on the number of Internet service providers by zip-code